A trust can be a very useful tool to assist with tax planning and asset protection.

 Careful thought needs to be given as to the amount that you can afford to put into a trust, because, while you may wish to minimise the potential IHT liability for your estate, you do need to retain sufficient funds to cover your future needs.

 There are three main types of trust that can be established under current legislation.
 These are:

 These provide the most flexibility, as the trustees (who have effective control over the assets), have complete discretion as to whether an income of capital is paid out to the trust’s beneficiaries.
 However, with complete discretion comes a potentially more penal tax regime.

 Immediate Post-Death Interest in Possession (IPDI) trusts

 An IPDI trust is created from a Will and is often used on the first death between a married couple, for example.
-Older trusts may have been created as an Interest in Possession (IIP) arrangement and these operate in a similar way to an IPDI for income tax purposes, although the two differ when it comes to Inheritance Tax.
+Older trusts may have been created as an Interest in Possession (IIP) arrangement and these operate in a similar way to an IPDI for income tax purposes, although the two differ when it comes to IHT.